Handle Me: Composition

 Chris Willman of Entertainment Weekly considered the song "a less nasty but even hookier version of Pink's lounge-lizard-repelling 'U + Ur Hand'."
 The song begins with thudding beats, accompanied by "serious-sounding" violas and violins.
 David Hyland of WMUR-TV wrote that it utilizes "cheesy guitar flourishes" in the chorus.
 Hyland referred it to as a feminist anthem due to the "brutality and directness to the lyrics".
 He wrote, "Robyn sounds undeniably sweet as she defies and then details the seedy exploits of a controlling bar owner who seeks to be her paramour.
 She trounces him in a manner we're not accustomed to in normally breezy confines of pop music."
 Danny Corvini of Australian website Samesame.com.au wrote that the song is about "boyfriends who can’t keep up".
 In the chorus, Robyn tells the man, "You’re a selfish, narcissistic, psycho-freaking, bootlicking Nazi creep/And you can’t handle me."
-The North American version of Robyn censors the word "Nazi".
+The North American version of Robyn censors the word "Nazi" by reversing it.